baezortega/mutree/README.md

     - Tree showing all the mutations identified in each branch (Nexus format).

-    - Tree showing the potentially recurrent mutations identified in each branch (Nexus format).
+    - Tree showing the candidate recurrent mutations identified in each branch (Nexus format).